 Enter the pull request.
 In this more prevalent approach to code reviews, a programmer keeps a change set on a separate branch, then submits a request to merge it into the main branch.
 Another programmer reviews the code in that request prior to merge.

-I then shared how I emphasize shared context in pull requests that I submit.
-In this post, we talk about the other side of the interaction: how I review a pull request.
+In this post, we talk about the other side of the interaction: how I do pull request reviews.

 Strap in folks, because you need to hear this, and you’re not going to like it.